ibrahimfekry/MyLocationApp/README.md

 # user_location

-A mobile application that provide the location using Geolocator
+A mobile application that provides the location of the user using Geolocator service , Asks the user permission first to enable the location permission then gets accurate location of the user

 ## Getting Started

 This project is a starting point for a Flutter application.